 Nicotine-containing products are associated with many health risks, though many of the respiratory-specific issues stem from smoking tobacco.
 Smoking-related respiratory damage is often slow and progressive.1

 A properly-functioning respiratory system will continuously cleanse itself with mucus, which traps dirt and microbes; then, tiny hairs in the system known as cilia sweep them toward the mouth where the mucus is eventually eliminated.
 Smoking destroys this cleansing system, and individuals must cough up the mucus (hence, the smoker’s cough).
 Of course, not all of the mucus is eliminated, and excess mucus accumulates, clogging the respiratory system along with waste materials and microbes collecting in the system.1

-Cigarettes also contain hundreds of toxic chemicals, and the act of the smoking tobacco products also induces very toxic chemicals into the lungs.
+As one continues to smoke, the tissues of the respiratory system may lose their elasticity and the walls of the respiratory system may become thickened.1 Cigarettes also contain hundreds of toxic compounds, and the act of smoking tobacco products can introduce these harmful chemicals deep into the lungs.
 These all increase the risk of respiratory conditions.
-These carcinogens also lead to changing structural conditions at the cellular level and can eventually result in the development of a number of different cancers.
+Carcinogens in the inhaled smoke can also lead to changes at the cellular level that can eventually result in the development of a number of different cancers.2